aaugustin/django-sequences/README.rst

 Passing ``nowait=True`` makes ``get_next_value`` raise an exception instead of blocking in this scenario.
 This is rarely useful.
 Also it doesn't work for the first call.
-(Arguably this is a bug.
-Patches welcome.)
+(This is a bug but it's harmless and hard to fix.)

 Calls to ``get_next_value`` for distinct sequences don't interact with one another.